beauty school student at psi exam site for California cosmetology state board exam

 How many questions are on the California esthetician exam?
 75 scored questions plus 10 pretest questions, 90 minutes to complete.
 Passing score is 57 (75%).

 What is the biggest topic on each exam?
-Safety and Infection Control is the largest or co-largest category on all three exams — 25% for cosmetology, 34% for esthetics, and 38% for manicuring.
+Safety and Infection Control is the largest category on all three exams — 30% for cosmetology, 40% for esthetics, and 50% for manicuring (effective April 1, 2026).
+On the nail tech exam it accounts for half of all scored questions.
 Do not underestimate this section.

 Do I get my license the same day I pass?
 Yes.
 If you pass, you receive your photographic license on-site at the PSI testing center the same day.